slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Functions.FunctionLength

 Disallows long functions.
-This sniff provides the following setting:
+This sniff provides the following settings:

 * `includeComments`: should comments be included in the count (default value is false).
 * `includeWhitespace`: shoud empty lines be included in the count (default value is false).